-For all rising 2L students enrolled UF Law on or before June 20, 2016 who are interested in joining the Florida Moot Court Team, please add the “Moot Court Intramural Tryout Competition 2016” course on TWEN.
-For all rising 2L transfer students who were admitted to UF Law after June 20, 2016 and are interested in joining the Team, please contact Seth Donahoe at firstname.lastname@example.org to get involved in the Compettion.
+For all rising 2L students enrolled UF Law who are interested in joining the Florida Moot Court Team, please add the “Moot Court Intramural Tryout Competition 2019” course on TWEN.
+For all rising 2L transfer students who are interested in joining the Team, please contact Danny DiClemente at firstname.lastname@example.org to get involved in the Competition.
+The Brief for the Competition is due August 4, 2019.

 The Florida Moot Court team provides a unique, unparalleled law school experience.
 By engaging in both appellate writing and oral advocacy skills, our Members develop skills that are applicable and relevant to the practice of law.